DarioReiser/DarioReiser/README.md

 # 👋🏾 Hey there, I'm **Dário Augusto Reiser**!

-**🌍 Swiss Mozambican | 👦🏾 Born in Pemba, Mozambique | 💻 Frontend Developer**
+**🌍 Swiss Mozambican | 💻 Frontend Developer**
 **🛠️ Crafting the web, one line of code at a time.**

 ---

 ## 🎯 About Me

-I’m a 22-year-old self-taught Frontend Developer with an inspiring journey filled with resilience, resourcefulness, and relentless curiosity.
-My love for web development began in high school in South Africa when I switched from Art to Computer Applications Technology (CAT) in Grade 11, which I admit was a little late, but I managed to power through.
+I’m a 22-year-old self-taught Frontend Developer with a journey defined by resilience, resourcefulness, and curiosity.
+My passion for coding began in 2019 during high school in South Africa when I switched from Art to Computer Applications Technology (CAT) in Grade 11.
+Despite starting late, I quickly developed a love for web development, beginning with basic HTML and CSS.

-Though my first steps in HTML and CSS were basic (think centering divs and styling a simple button😄), I discovered a deep passion for coding.
-After high school, in 2021, I decided to take it seriously.
-Despite facing interruptions from citizenship applications, relocations, and personal setbacks, I persevered and honed my skills.

-One highlight was building James Urban Bees, where I implemented advanced JavaScript features like dark mode, live search and dynamic menus, all while barely understanding JavaScript at the time, and this was before ChatGPT was even a thing!
-I didn't even know how to work with variables properly!
-So it's safe to say my resourcefulness and determination have been and will always be my greatest allies.
+After high school in 2021, I committed to mastering web development, navigating interruptions like citizenship applications, relocations, and personal setbacks.
+One standout project was James Urban Bees, a personal portfolio project where I implemented features like dark mode, live search, and dynamic menus, all while I didn't even have basic knowledge of Javascript and yet I was able to achieve what I desired.
+My determination and problem-solving have always been my greatest strengths.

-In 2022, I faced my biggest challenge yet: a complete distal tendon rupture (a.k.a. the infamous bicep tear, something only 0.0012% of people worldwide will ever experience).
-Surgery complications caused nerve damage, and I couldn’t move my hand for 4 months.
-Thankfully, through rehabilitation, I regained full movement of my arm, hand, and individual fingers after 6 to 7 months.
-Through grit and determination, I relearned to use my hand and finally got back to coding in mid-2023.
+In 2022, I faced my toughest challenge.
+A complete distal tendon rupture (bicep tear).
+Surgery complications left me unable to move my hand for 4 months.
+Through intensive rehabilitation, I regained full movement and returned to coding in mid-2023, stronger than ever.

-Now, I’m stronger than ever, mastering HTML, CSS, JavaScript, and more, while expanding my expertise into React.js, Node.js, and 3D web technologies.

-My aspiration is to become a Full Stack Developer, creating incredible 3D websites and immersive 3D web experiences, as well as building full-stack web apps and PWAs.
-In the future, I also hope to explore AI, Robotics Software and LLMs.
+Today, I’m proficient in HTML, CSS, JavaScript, and expanding into React.js, Node.js, and 3D web technologies.
+My goal is to become a Full Stack Developer, building immersive 3D experiences and full-stack applications as well as PWAs.

 ---